RedHate/Hakai-MPC/README.md

+## Ultros 2021 - MPC Exploration and hacks.

-# Ultros 2021 Akai System Spoofing Data For MPC ONE, LIVE and X
+# Akai System Spoofing Data For MPC ONE, LIVE and X

 First of all, Thank you to TheKikGen for taking the work out of modding the rom.
 You've done an excellent job with the tools and documentations.
 For those of you that haven't first taken a look at TheKikGen's github look here this is the foundation for rom modding and source for technical data: https://github.com/TheKikGen

 TheKikgen's ssh enabled firmware can be found here: https://github.com/TheKikGen/MPC-LiveXplore

-## The basis for the Hakai 2.9.0 (VERSION 2) force enabled firmware found on mpc-forums.com
+# The basis for the Hakai 2.9.0 (VERSION 2) force enabled firmware found on mpc-forums.com

 In order to have alternate software builds work on the MPC or to unlock features locked by baked in conditionals one needs only to spoof the identify of the device.